Dhole/dhole.github.io/content/post/gameboy_serial_2.md

 2nd byte: 00001111 --'
 ```

-In order to print an image corresponding to the GameBoy screen, 18 tile rows are required, which means that this command will be called 9 times.
-This is the way the GameBoy Camera prints.
+In order to print an image corresponding to the Game Boy screen, 18 tile rows are required, which means that this command will be called 9 times.
+This is the way the Game Boy Camera prints.
 If you'd like to print images higher than 144 pixels, you can combine several images and print them independently leaving a 0-length margin in between.

 ### **Query status** (`CMD = 0x0F, DATA = {}`)